ibm-cloud-docs/speech-to-text/interim.md

 ## Interim results
 {: #interim-results}

 The interim results feature is available only with the WebSocket interface.
-The parameter is not available with large speech models.
 {: note}

 Interim results are intermediate transcription hypotheses that are likely to change before the service returns its final results.
 The service returns interim results as soon as it generates them.
 Interim results are useful for interactive applications and real-time transcription, and for long audio streams, which can take a while to transcribe.

 Interim results evolve as the service's processing of an utterance progresses.
 They arrive more often and more quickly than final results.
 You can use them to enable your application to respond more quickly or to gauge the progress of transcription.
 When the processing of an utterance is complete, the service sends final results that represent its best transcription of the audio for that utterance.

+Interim results enable feature parity between old and new models.
+It also reduces the latency by the users as the intermediate results start coming sooner than they used to.

 -   *Interim results* are identified in a transcript with the field `"final": false`.
 The service can update interim results with more accurate transcriptions as it processes further audio.
 The service delivers one or more interim results for each final result.
 -   *Final results* are identified with the field `"final": true`.
 The service makes no further updates to final results.